JereKuusela/valheim-expand_world_data/publish/README.md

 ## Ashlands update

 - expand_locations.yaml has new fields.
-These are disabled by default so it should work for old locations.
+These are not used by old locations so old data should work.
 - expand_locations.yaml has some removed locations.
 Check warnings and clean it up.
 - expand_vegetation.yaml has new fields.
-These are disabled by default so it should work for old vegetation.
+These are not used by old vegetation so old data should work.
 - expand_environment.yaml should no longer have Ashrain.
 Remove it.

 ## Tutorials